Logo Image for Writing Support

 In order to learn vocabulary (and you need a lot of vocabulary in order to write well) you need a systematic approach and and a set of skills and tools to help you master this long-term task.

 What words do you need to learn?
 Obviously, all the new words which you come across which are a central to your area of study.
-But also a lot of general (often abstract See the glossary definition ) words which are used more often in academic discourse See the glossary definition than in other forms of speech and writing.
+But also a lot of general (often abstract) words which are used more often in academic discourse than in other forms of speech and writing.
 It helps to learn these and their collocations.
 You can see more about academic word lists below).

 These are the skills you need, and some tools to help you.

 • You must be able to use a dictionary - bilingual and English, online and conventional book form.
-Not just for a definition, translation or spelling, but also for pronunciation, collocations See the glossary definition , grammatical information, register See the glossary definition , synonyms See the glossary definition and antonyms See the glossary definition .
-Being able to use synonyms (or near synonyms) antonyms, and superordinate See the glossary definition terms gives you more flexibility in how you write, allowing you to avoid too much repetition.
+Not just for a definition, translation or spelling, but also for pronunciation, collocations, grammatical information, register, synonyms and antonyms.
+Being able to use synonyms (or near synonyms) antonyms, and superordinate terms gives you more flexibility in how you write, allowing you to avoid too much repetition.
 They are often used in lexical chains, which contribute to cohesion in text.
-You can see an example on the lexical chains See how lexical repetition helps with cohesion page.
+You can see an example on the lexical chains page.

-• You should learn about prefixes See the glossary definition and suffixes See the glossary definition .
+• You should learn about prefixes and suffixes.
 This can help you guess the meanings of unfamiliar words when you see them in context.

-• You need to understand register See the glossary definition - what types of text is the word used in and at what level of formality.
+• You need to understand register - what types of text is the word used in and at what level of formality.
 Good dictionaries tell you about this or may just signal a word as formal or informal.
 You'd probably want to avoid informal words in academic writing.

-• You must learn about collocation See the glossary definition .
+• You must learn about collocation.
 This means learning about which words tend to occur more often when they modify a particular word.
 There are some examples on this site.
-You can see some collocations used in noun phrases on the noun phrases Go to the Read about collocation and noun modification page and you can see some other examples in the glossary See the glossary definition .
+You can see some collocations used in noun phrases on the noun phrase collocation page and you can see some other examples in the glossary.
 If you are a student of English as a second language you may need to study collocations carefully as part of your vocabulary learning efforts.
 Even good writers of English sometimes use odd collocations perhaps because of first language interference.
-If you'd like familiarise yourself with some common collocates of words from the Academic Word List See the glossary definition you can play the collocation game Play the Collocation Game.
+If you'd like familiarise yourself with some common collocates of words from the Academic Word List you can play the Collocation Game.
+You can also familiarise yourself with common collocates of words in the academic word list by consulting the AWL Collocation Dictionary

 Using word lists for academic writing

 If you are learning English as a second language for academic purposes your teachers will probably use one or more of these lists to help you with your vocabulary learning.
 You can also use them yourself to decide which words to prioritize in your own vocabulary learning efforts.
-You can play Five-A-Day Play Five-A-Day which is a quick daily colllocation game.
-You can also play this collocation game Play the Collocation Game which will help you understand collocations of many "academic" words.
+You can use the vocabulary quizzes to practice your understanding of words in the Academic Word List.
+You can play Five-A-Day game, which is a quick daily colllocation game.
+You can also play the collocation game which will help you understand collocations of many "academic" words.
 It is based mainly on the Academic Word List.
-You can see further details about the words used in the collocation game and how it can help your vocabulary learning on the collocation game details Details about the various collocation games page.
+You can see further details about the words used in the collocation game and how it can help your vocabulary learning on the collocation game details page.

 re